-YES, I have hearing difficulty.
-No I am NOT ashamed to admit it.
+YES, I have hearing difficulty and I am not ashamed to admit it.

 - Posted by: Ranveer

-My story is a little different from those I’ve read on this site.
-Hearing difficulty was never something I had even dreamed of having.
-I never had the slightest idea that it was all in the family.
-Yes, my father had hearing loss and I was unaware of it all my childhood.
-It was hidden so well by my family.
-His hearing aids were always hidden his behind sideburns (which he grew long for this purpose only).
+My story is a different one from those I’ve read on this site.
+Hearing loss was never something I had even dreamed of having.
+I never had the slightest idea that it existed in our family.
+Yes, my father had hearing loss and I was unaware of it since childhood.
+As my family hid this serious problem so well.
+His hearing aids were always hidden by his behind sideburns (which he grew long for this purpose only).
 I don’t remember him mentioning his hearing difficulty, ever or asking for a quieter spot in a restaurant.
 When he preferred sitting all by himself in social or grand family gatherings I always assumed he was shy.
 But now I know, it was all related to his hearing loss.

 I remember my mother and sister giggling behind his back over the fact that my father wouldn’t understand some words at once.
 I am extremely guilty that even I would join them at times, but then again my excuse here is that I was a child and was unaware of his condition.
 My home environment was sort of foul for letting me behave that way.

 As I grew up I started realizing and understanding that hearing difficulty was a forbidden phenomenon at our home.
 We weren’t allowed to talk or discuss it.
 I took this way too seriously.